sinchan1999/QRcode_Generator/README.md

 # QRcode_Generator
-Simple python QRcode generator app.
-It can convert text,links etc to QRcode.
+Simple python QRcode generator app which can convert text,links etc to QRcode.
+It also saves the generated code as .png file.